Top 10 interesting Facts about Johannes Kepler

 Johannes Kepler was a German astronomer, mathematician, astrologer, natural philosopher and writer on music who is best known for his laws of planetary motion, and his books Astronomia nova, Harmonice Mundi, and Epitome Astronomiae Copernicanae.

-Kepler’s works also provided one of the foundations for Newton‘s theory of universal gravitation, which marked the unification of the previously described phenomena of gravity on Earth with known astronomical behaviors.
+Kepler’s works also provided one of the foundations for Newton‘s theory of universal gravitation, which marked the unification of the previously described phenomena of gravity on Earth with known astronomical behaviours.

 1. Kepler was quick to come to this world